DocuSign (create and send electronic agreements)

 - IC Sender - sending and signing of documents

-Department Super User - sets up templates helps IC senders for their Working Group
+- Department Super User - sets up templates and helps IC senders for their Working Group

 A Working Group is a logical business function, e.g. Purchasing, Central Legal or Brian Sciences Research Group.